pycubed/software_example_beepsat/state_machine/example.md

 Build and Run: `sh build.sh drivers/example applications/example && sh run.sh`

-The example "flight" software implments an extremely simple state machine containing the two states "Normal" and "Special".
+The example "flight" software contains an extremely simple state machine with two states called "Normal" and "Special".
 Both states have their own tasks that run, with a few tasks shared among the two.

 ![State machine diagram going to and from Normal and Special mode](./example.png)